laxminarayanRaval/PyPractixe/Readme.md

 - 11 Web Scraping with Python
 - 12 Asynchronous Python Development
 - 13 Python on the console and managing project dependencies
+- 14 Web Development with Flask
+- 15 Decorators in Python